facebook/react/docs/docs/installation.md

 Create React App doesn't handle backend logic or databases; it just creates a frontend build pipeline, so you can use it with any backend you want.
 It uses build tools like Babel and webpack under the hood, but works with zero configuration.

+When you're ready to deploy to production, running `npm run build` will create an optimized build of your app in the `build` folder.
+You can learn more about Create React App [from its README](https://github.com/facebookincubator/create-react-app#create-react-app-) and the [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#table-of-contents).

 <block class="existingapp" />

 ## Adding React to an Existing Application